 Destructive chewing can be triggered by vacuum anxiety.
 Do you find your dog chewing on cords or wires?
 Are your armchairs gnawed at or the pillows torn open?

-Monitor your dog closely to observe times when the destructive chewing occurs.
-Dogs that embark on destructive behaviors as the vacuum cleaner is going are reacting to the unease they are feeling (5).
+Monitor your dog closely to observe when destructive chewing occurs.
+Dogs that embark on destructive behaviors around the vacuum cleaner are reacting to a feeling of unease (5).

 Should You Throw Away Your Vacuum?

 You’re probably feeling ready to throw away your vacuum cleaner now, aren’t you?
 But, you shouldn’t discard it.
 Here’s why:

 - Your dog needs to learn: If you take away the vacuum, how will your dog get accustomed to loud noises?
 Trust me, they will encounter several in their lifetime.

 - You need a clean home: Vacuums are effective cleaners, particularly if you have a shedding dog.
 Without one, you may have a house full of fur, which may put your health at risk.